 Series Editor: Mike Palmquist, Colorado State University

 Copyright © 2004/2011 Joseph M. Williams.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
-111 pages, with bibliography and illustrations.
-Available in PDF format for no charge on this page at the WAC Clearinghouse.
+108 pages, with bibliography, notes, appendix, and illustrations.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.